What Size Battery Do I Need? Car Battery Group Size Explained

 It’s your choice whether you say “wet cell” or “flooded.”
 Still, these are the initial lead-acid batteries made specifically for cars.

-Due to their strong and inexpensive nature, wet cell batteries can last for a considerable period when well taken care of.
+Due to their sturdy and economical nature, wet cell batteries can last for a considerable period when well taken care of.
 By “taking care,” we mean addressing the sole disadvantage of such batteries, which is the need for regular inspection every few weeks.

-Thankfully, this is as simple as removing a cap and adding a small amount of distilled water.
+Thankfully, this is as straightforward as removing a cap and adding a small amount of distilled water.

-However, sealed wet cell batteries do not require attention, and these are known as “semi-solids.”
+However, sealed wet cell batteries do not require attention, and these are known as “semi-solid.”

-There are two types of wet cell batteries to choose between, which is SLI and deep cycle.
+There are two classifications of wet cell batteries to choose between, which is SLI and deep cycle.

 The second variation is a deep cycle (also called a marine battery).

-Where a wet cell is made to deliver brief bursts of power, where they never run low, deep cycle batteries supply long-term power and can be recharged many times even after depletion of up to 80%.
+Where a damp cell is made to deliver short bursts of power, where they never run low, deep cycle batteries supply long-term power and can be recharged many times even after depletion of up to 80%.

 VRLA Car Batteries